-Marijuana is the most commonly used and abused drug in society.
-It is also the subject of much debate over the legality and the impact of marijuana use in individuals.
+Marijuana is the most commonly used and abused illicit drug in society.
+It is also the subject of much debate over the legality and the impact of use in individuals.
 Many states have moved to make marijuana legal for medical reasons, while others are considering making it entirely legal in the future.
-Marijuana is addictive.
+What is being left out of the conversation is that marijuana is addictive.
 The National Institute on Drug Abuse reports that long-term abuse of marijuana can develop into a compulsive behavior or addiction.
 Their research indicates that about 9% of those who commonly use or abuse marijuana becomes addicted.
 This number increases among youth to 17%.
 Daily teen abusers have a 20-25% chance of becoming addicted.
-(NIDA Infofacts on marijuana
+Recent studies have said that daily use of the drug has quadrupled in the United States in the past decade.
+(NIDA Infofacts on marijuana)

 Facts on Marijuana

 The chief component of marijuana is the chemical delta-9-tetrahydrocannabinol (THC).
-When marijuana is smoked, the THC transfers from the lungs to the bloodstream and is distributed through the body.
+When it is smoked, the THC transfers from the lungs to the bloodstream and is distributed through the body.
 When THC is introduced into the brain it attaches itself to the neurotransmitters of the brain bringing on sense of euphoria.
 Heart rate and blood flow also increase with marijuana use.
 The blood vessels of the eyes expand causing the eyes to have a red appearance.
-Side effects of Marijuana addiction are commonly dry mouth, hunger and thirst (commonly known as the "munchies"), and sleepiness.
+Side effects of pot smoking are commonly dry mouth, hunger and thirst (commonly known as the "munchies"), and confusion.

 Developing an Addiction